Gogotchuri/GoFast/README.md

 # GoFast #
 Go API with [Vue](https://vuejs.org/)
 [SPA(Single Page Application)](https://en.wikipedia.org/wiki/Single-page_application) starter pack.
-To easily get up to speed and reduce an amount of work for web development projects. <br>
+To easily get up to speed and reduce an amount of work for web development projects.
+We try to let you avoid as much boilerplate code as possible.<bR> instead of setting up structure, dependencies and basic functionality, we provide it for you, <br>
+so you can make something great and fast with less effort.

+**Features**:
+- Pre-set structure, for development by example.
+- Database automatic migrations.
+- Asset compilation.
+- SPA setup with state management.
+- Registration/Authorization Front to Back with JWTs.
+- Email verification.
+- Password reset.
+- Social authorization (currently with Google and Facebook)

+**Features to come (SOON!)**
+- Pagination service
+- Model-Controller-Route / CRUD automatic (scripted) Generation
+- Image upload
+- Frontend management
+- (Hopefully, many more...)

 ### Asset compilation ###
 - *npm install*